johann-solo/oliveandmango.github.io/site/content/blog/2019-02-19-quick-and-delicious-pasta-and-chickpeas.md

 thumbnail: /images/uploads/2019_02_19_quick_and_delicious_pasta_and_chickpeas_1.jpg
 scaled_thumbnail: /images/uploads/2019_02_19_quick_and_delicious_pasta_and_chickpeas_0.jpg
 categories: ["mains"]
-tags: ["pasta", "chickpeas", "vegan", "sponsored"]
+tags: ["pasta", "chickpeas", "vegan", "beans", "one pot meals", "sponsored"]
 excerpt: A pasta with a fantastic texture and loaded with protein
-keywords: ["pasta", "chickpeas", "vegan", "vegetarian", "Pasta e Ceci", "Italian food", "Roman cuisine"]
+keywords: ["pasta chickpeas", "vegan pasta", "vegetarian pasta", "Pasta e Ceci", "Italian food", "Roman cuisine"]
-description: An iconic Roman pasta with a fantastic texture and loaded with protein
+description: An iconic Roman pasta that includes chickpeas.
+Pasta e ceci has a fantastic texture and is loaded with protein
 ---

 When it comes to comfort food, nothing is more comforting than pasta.
 This one in particular is a delicious one that we love to make and is loaded with protein and literally warms the soul on these dark and frigid winter evenings we have been having these days.